Mississippi Fire Dogs

 The Mississippi Fire Dogs were a professional indoor American football team based in Biloxi, Mississippi.
 They played their home games at the Mississippi Coast Coliseum.
 They were a charter member of the Indoor Professional Football League.
 They played from in the 1999-2000 IPFL seasons before joining the National Indoor Football League in 2001.
 Their final season was in 2002.

 History

-During their first two years, the Fire Dogs went 9-7 and third in the league, yet it was their second season that proved to be a glorious year by winning the IPFL championship title.
+During their first two years, the Fire Dogs went 9-7 and third in the league, yet it was their third season that proved to be a glorious year by winning the IPFL championship title.
 When the IPFL folded, the Fire Dogs joined the new National Indoor Football League as a charter member and won the inaugural Indoor Bowl against the Wyoming Cavalry.
 However, they couldn't repeat the same success in 2002.
 Afterwards, the franchise folded.

 During the 1999 & 2000 IPFL seasons, the most notable member for the Fire Dogs was head coach/general manager/player(QB) John Fourcade, formerly of the National Football League's New Orleans Saints.
 Fourcade was followed as head coach in 2001 & 2002 by Irvin Favre, the late father of legendary Green Bay Packers quarterback Brett Favre.
 Irvin Favre was also a minority owner for the Fire Dogs.

-In 2024, plans were put in place to bring the Fire Dogs back to the Gulf Coast.
-Team owner Luke Gray says the Fire Dogs will return to the field in 2026 and the team has a focus on being involved in the community.
-The new team gives players a chance to play in a developmental league aimed at promoting the higher leagues.